Ard3ny/ard3ny.github.io/_posts/2023-10-14-Build-a-cloud-init-enabled-Linux-VM-templates-on-Proxmox-provisioned-by-packer.md

 If you wouldn't do this, then after some time update/upgrade on the VM boot would took even a few minutes, which defeats the whole purpose of making your life easier with using the cloud-init enabled images in the first place.

 To fix this, I combined shell, proxmox CLI and packer to regularly run updates on the templates, so they would be ready and up to date, when you need them.
-I've packed this into easy to clone and re-deploy git repo.
+I've packed this into easy to clone and re-deploy git repository.

 You can the find it on my [GitHub.](https://github.com/Ard3ny/proxmox-build-template)